 At E Ink Corporation, he commercialized electronic paper invented at the MIT Media Lab.
 E Ink conducted materials research, filed patents, scaled a factory, and shipped tens of millions of displays for the Amazon Kindle and other devices.
-E Ink reached a $200 million run rate with strong profits leading to its sale in 2009.
-To date consumers have purchased more than $10 billion of E Ink-related devices and content.
+To date, consumers have purchased more than $10 billion of E Ink-related devices and content.

 Following E Ink, Russ co-founded Transatomic Power, advancing a source of clean energy; and Piper Therapeutics, conducting pre-clinical studies for an immuno-oncology drug.

 Russ actively supports the Boston entrepreneurial community.
 Since 2012 he has volunteered as an Entrepreneur-in-Residence for the Harvard Business School Rock Center and counseled hundreds of students on achieving their start-up goals.
 He sits on the Harvard Physical Sciences Accelerator Review Board and was a Board Director for Harvest Automation, a venture-backed developer of agricultural robots.
 He has been an angel investor in several start-ups, including Disruptor Beam, PowerInbox, Calimmune, Gen9, DriveFactor, and Camino Financial.
 Russ began his startup career as a product manager at PureSpeech, a speech recognition company co-founded by Jamie Goldstein.